lumen-org/lumen/README.md

  * change visualizations by flexibly assigning variables/data attributes to visual channels.
  * create as many of these visualizations side by side on an virtually infinite canvas.
 This lets you compare various stages of a model, compare different modelling approaches, and get a better overall understanding by combining many different visualizations of the same model.

-### Using Lumen for data exploration only
+## Augmenting Probabilistic Programming

+Probabilistic programming language (PPLs), such as PyMC3, BLOG, or Stan, provide a framework to define probabilistic models by explicitly declaring the likelihood of the observed data as a probability density function.
+The analyst typically starts with an exploration of the data.
+Based on insights gained from data exploration and on the analyst's domain knowledge, the analyst creates an initial simple model involving only some data.
+Subsequently, this model is iteratively made more complex until it meets the expert's goals.
+In particular, the model must be validated after each iteration.
+`lumen` supports this model building process by
+(i) enabling visual-interactive data exploration,
+(ii) supporting model validation by means of a visual comparison of data queries to semantically equivalent model queries, and
+(iii) enabling a direct comparison of model iterates.

+## Model Debugging

+Even for a machine learning expert it may be hard to know whether a model has been trained on the data as expected.
+Possible reasons for artifacts in a model include an inappropriate application of the machine learning method, implementation bugs in the machine learning method, and issues in the training data.
+Direct visual inspection of the probabilistic model provides an approach to model debugging that enables the analyst to literally spot model artifacts that may cause degrading performance.
+Classical approaches to validation would rely on aggregating measures like information criterions or preditictive accuracy scores.

+## Education / Teaching

+By its intuitive visual representations of models, Lumen aims to promote understanding of the underlying modelling techniques.
+For instance, the effect of varying a parameter value for a modelling method on the probabilistic model can be observed visually rather than remaining an abstract description in a textbook.
+Similarily, the differences between models/model types can be visually illustrated by plotting them side by side.
+Also, probabilistic concepts such as conditioning or marginalization, which are often difficult to grasp, can be tried out interactively, providing immediate feedback.

+## Data-only exploration

-You don't do any Machine Learning but simply would like to conveniently browse and explore data?
+You don't do any Machine Learning but simply would like to conveniently browse, explore, and compare tabluar data?
 `lumen` is the right place for you too!
-It can be used to easily browse, explore, and compare *tabluar* data.
-This is not what `lumen` was built for originally, but regard it as your 'free lunch' ;)
+This is not what `lumen` was built for originally, but regard it as your 'free lunch'.

 ---

-## Setup, Configuration and Running
+# Installing `lumen`

-This explains how to get and configure `lumen` and its dependencies.
+This explains how to install and configure `lumen` and its dependencies.

+Note that `lumen` is build on top of the modelbase back-end](https://github.com/lumen-org/modelbase), which provides a SQL-like interface for querying models and its data [@Lucas:2021:modelbase].

-### Requirements
+## Requirements

 * `lumen` is a web application that requires access to a webservice instance of the Python3-based `modelbase` backend.
 `lumen` allows a user to interactively compile data/model queries and visualize the queries results. `modelbase` does the computation and actually answers the queries.
 You can get `modelbase` [here](https://github.com/lumen-org/modelbase) where you also find information on how to set it up and run it as a webservice.

 * `lumen` and `modelbase` need to be configured correctly with 'matching' settings.
-By default (both run locally on the same physical machie) this is the case and you do not need to change these settings:
+By default (both run locally on the same physical machine) this is the case and you do not need to change these settings:
   * hostname set in the configuration of `lumen` must match the actual hostname of `modelbase`.
   * port must match
   * protocol must match (http or https)